ethannicholas/panda-old/docs/codingConventions.md

 each subsequent word capitalized (`UpperCamelCase`).
 Method and variable names must always begin with a lowercase letter, and likewise have the first letter of each subsequent word capitalized (`lowerCamelCase`).
-Constants, including enumeration entries, are named in all caps with underscores between words (`THIS_IS_A_CONSTANT`).
+Constants, including choice entries, are named in all caps with underscores between words (`THIS_IS_A_CONSTANT`).
 Abbreviations are generally to be avoided, but may be acceptable where there is a well-accepted historical precedent (e.g. `sqrt`, `cos`).
 Acronyms such as URL and HTTP appearing within identifiers should be